-- What types of material students look for? - What time of day is content being searched for in or out of school hours? - What material do students spend the most time on?
+- What types of material do students look for? - What time of day is content being searched for?
+In or out of school hours? - What material do students spend the most time on?

 Monitoring focuses on the data rather than the students themselves-it considers the websites being accessed rather than who is accessing them.
-This gives schools insight into the general behavior of their student body and allows them to react to potential issues.
+This gives insight into the general behavior of a student body and allows institues to react to potential issues.